tbma79/sane/content/publication/pay-or-perish/index-1.md

 ---
-title: Pay or Perish
+title: "Pay or Perish: The Economics of Premium Peering"
-subtitle: "Pay or Perish: The Economics of Premium Peering. "
+subtitle: ""
 publication_types:
   - "2"
 authors: